smithej/CustomerApp/README.md

 # Running the Challenge Framework

-If you decide to utilize our framework, we have some quick tips on getting it running on your local machine.
+If you decide to utilize our framework, we have some quick notes on getting it running on your local machine.

 ## Backend